-a) Basis of preparation
+Basis of preparation

 The prospective financial statements have been prepared in accordance with generally accepted accounting practice in New Zealand (NZ GAAP) and the requirements of the Television New Zealand Act 2003, Financial Reporting Act 2013 and the Companies Act 1993.
-The prospective financial statements have been prepared on a historical cost basis except for derivative financial instruments that have been measured at fair value.
+For the purposes of complying with NZ GAAP the entity is a for-profit entity.
+The prospective consolidated financial statements have been prepared on a historical cost basis except for derivative financial instruments that have been measured at fair value, and assets and liabilities that are designated in a fair value hedge relationship.